 What do they think will work as a practical matter?
 What do they think will be fair?
 What do they think will best honour and promote a good working relationship?

 As the parties gain an expanded understanding of the situation, their ability to work together toward resolution —and after resolution—increases.

 The Mediation Process

 A workplace mediation of low complexity can often be completed in one day with a follow-up session scheduled 1 to 3 months after.
 An EPICentre mediator will consult in advance with an organisational representative to clarify expectations with respect to confidentiality and reporting back, and to obtain information on the history of the conflict.
 Next, they will meet with each person individually (usually around one hour each) to understand the issues from each person’s point of view.
 Then (when the disputants are willing) the mediator will bring the parties together for a face-to-face mediation session (usually around one and a half to two hours).

-The mediation meeting is structured in six steps in order to encourage constructive communication and clarification of the main issues, and help disputants to come up with mutually acceptable agreements as to the way forward.
+The mediation meeting is structured to encourage constructive communication and clarification of the main issues, and help disputants to come up with mutually acceptable agreements as to the way forward.

 These voluntary agreements are then usually written up at the end of the mediation and provide the basis for a follow-up meeting with the mediator at some point in the future in order to see how the agreements are working out.

 Virtually any difference that arises in the workplace can benefit from mediation if the parties are willing to deal directly with each other and if the company provides the resources for mediation.
 Indeed, over time, a workplace in which mediation is the preferred or presumed dispute resolution mechanism is likely to become a workplace in which colleagues and co-workers need less assistance in working through differences and begin to become natural collaborators.
 However, there are certain types of workplace conflicts in which any company would be well-advised to offer mediation.

 - Sexual harassment complaints.